Nehasardar2003/Nehasardar2003/README.md

 # Hi, I'm Neha Manoj Sardar 👋

-🌍 I'm from Parola, Jalgaon, currently residing at the MET BKC Girls Hostel.
+🌍 I'm from Parola, Jalgaon, currently residing in Nashik.

 🎓 I’ve completed a diploma in Computer Technology with a score of 81.54%, and I’m pursuing a degree in Artificial Intelligence and Data Science at MET BKC Institute of Engineering.